Elec0/chrome-edge-workspaces/README.md

 * When a workspace is opened, store the window ID matched to the workspace name
 * When it's closed, use the window ID to get the workspace and save the tabs to it

+* Internal tabs, such as the new tab page, settings, or extensions, are not saved to workspaces.

 ## Features

 - Feature 1